-The term dependent means any of the following persons who for the calendar year in which the taxpayer's taxable year begins <a href="https://hatch.com/hatch v.
+- A person who at the end of the calendar year in which the taxpayer's taxable year begins has not reached the age of twenty-one (21); - ii.
+The taxpayer's father or mother; - iii.
+Is age sixty-five (65) or older; - iv.
+Has reached the age of twenty-one (21) or more and is blind or incapable of self-support because of being mentally or physically disabled; or - v.
 A person who at the end of the calendar year in which the taxpayer's taxable year begins has not reached the age of twenty-six (26), as long as he/she have attended post secondary level education, as a regular student, in a university or technical-professional institution recognized as such by the educational authorities of Puerto Rico, or of the applicable country, until he/she receives his/her university or technical-professional degree.
 In the event that these dependents earn income, it may not exceed \$7,500 in order to qualify as dependents of the taxpayer.